VishalGulati/angular-material-app/README.md

 # angular-material-app
-Angular7 app using Material Design for the designing built for PoC To run app:
+Angular7 app using Material Design for the designing built for hands-on with Angular7.

+To run app:

 1. Take clone of the repo.